Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Simulation Results

 Fig. \ref{SNR_LDR_08_32RF_16RF} shows the average WSR as a function of the SNR with $32$ and $16~$RF chains and with $10$ or $4$ bit phase-resolution affected with LDR noise $k_b=-80~$dB, in comparison with the benchmark schemes.
 We can see that a fully digital FD system achieves $\sim 94\%$ and $\sim 82\%$ additional gain at low and high SNR, respectively.
 With $32$ RF chains and $10$ bit phase-resolution, the C-HYBF scheme achieves $\sim 79 \%$ gain at all the SNR levels and the P$\&$D-HYBF achieves $\sim 77\%$ and $\sim 68\%$ gain at low and high SNR, respectively.
-As the phase-resolution decreases to $4$-bits, we can see that the loss in WSR compared to the $10$-bit phase-resolution case is much more evident at high SNR.
+As the phase resolution decreases to $4$-bits, we can see that the loss in WSR compared to the $10$-bit phase-resolution case is much more evident at high SNR.
 Still, with $16$ RF chains and $10$ or $4$ bit phase-resolution, both schemes significantly outperform the fully digital HD scheme for any SNR level.

-Fig. \ref{SNR_LDR_08_12RF_10RF} shows the average WSR as a function of the SNR with same LDR noise level as in Fig. \ref{SNR_LDR_08_32RF_16RF}, i.e., $k_b=-80~$dB, but with $10$ or $12$ RF chains and $10$ or $4$ bit phase-resolution.
-The achieved average WSR presents a similar behaviour as in the case of a high number of RF chains, and it is visible that the proposed schemes significantly outperform the fully digital HD system also with very low number of RF chains and phase-resolution.
+Fig. \ref{SNR_LDR_08_12RF_10RF} shows the average WSR as a function of the SNR with the same LDR noise level as in Fig. \ref{SNR_LDR_08_32RF_16RF}, i.e., $k_b=-80~$dB, but with $10$ or $12$ RF chains and $10$ or $4$ bit phase-resolution.
+The achieved average WSR presents a similar behaviour as in the case of a high number of RF chains, and it is visible that the proposed schemes significantly outperform the fully digital HD system also with a very low number of RF chains and phase-resolution.
 Moreover, P$\&$D-HYBF achieves similar performance as the C-HYBF scheme regardless of the phase resolution and number of RF chains.